ebzzry/ebzzry.github.io/en/src/scripting-lisp.md

 It has been said many times that CL has already faded into obscurity; that no one longer uses it;
 that it is no longer useful.
 No, that is not true.
-Just because it is not being discussed in mainstream news, means it is dead or fallen out of favor.
+Just because it is not being discussed in mainstream news, means it is dead or have fallen out of favor.
 CL is a standardized language, and a program that conforms to the standard has the guarantee—to an extent—that it can still run in the feature.
 To create a language standard is a monumental task—it requires that different, possibly conflicting parties, to agree to how things should be done.
 There are different implementations of